markuskimius/getopt-tcl/README.md

 }
 ```

-Finally, `--verbose` take an optional argument whose value, if any, must pass
+Finally, `-v` and `--verbose` take an optional argument whose value, if any,
-the test by `is_int`.
-If no value is specified, the value defaults to `1`.
+must pass the test by `is_int`.
+If no value is specified, the value defaults to
+`1`.

 See [example.sh] for a more complete example.